-Awarded Unesco World Heritage status in 2008, Melaka’s historic centre is a jumble of restored Chinese shophouses nestled between Portuguese, British and Dutch buildings.
-Although it can be ridiculously busy, particularly at weekends, visiting here is an unmissable experience.
+Awarded Unesco World Heritage status in 2008, Melaka’s historic centre is a jumble of restored Chinese shophouses cradled between Portuguese, British and Dutch buildings.
+Be warned that it can be ridiculously busy, particularly at weekends.

 How to get around Melaka